-Brake will not hold car - check that there is only .010 to .020 of clearance between pads and rotor surface, adjust cable length to set inside pad.
+Brake will not hold car - check that there is only .005 to .010 of clearance between inside pad and rotor surface, adjust cable length to set inside pad.
 If you have more than .030 clearance on the outside pad contact IPS for assistance.

-Vibration when driving slowly - pads are rubbing rotor, need to adjust inside and outside clearance.
+Vibration when driving slowly - pads are rubbing rotor, need to adjust inside and outside pad clearance.

-Note: This brake has been designed to be used as a parking brake and it is not intended to be used as a skid control or E-Brake.
-As pad wear occurs, adjustment to cable length will be necessary, and should be checked on a regular basis.
+Note: This brake has been designed to be used as a parking brake or E-Brake and it is not intended to be used as a skid control brake.
+As the pads are designed to not rub the rotor unless the parking brake lever is pulled the pads should last the life of the car.
+If the lever is left on (pulled up) while driving pad wear will occur, and adjustment to cable length will be necessary, and should be checked on a regular basis.